zipper-bibo/fwf_internship_project/README.md

 # fwf_internship_project
-Projects written to join the fwf club and self-improving
+Projects written to in the fwf club and self-improving.